After plenty of research and weighing different options, you’ve finally decided that a high volume,...

 3 HVLS Fan Placement Tricks that Reduce Costs

 The way a high volume, low speed (HVLS) fan works is a matter of simple physics; the long, airfoil-shaped blades of the fan slowly circulate a large column of air downward and outward along the floor.
 This causes air to travel through the space in a large circular motion, keeping all the air constantly moving rather than letting pockets of it sit stagnantly.
 However, did you know fan placement is almost as important as fan size when it comes to reducing costs?

 Not all HVLS fans are the same, making them even more beneficial because they are designed to maximize airflow for your specific needs.
-This means that whether you are moving air through office space, temperature-sensitive storage facility, or large industrial warehouse, the HVLS fan most appropriate for your needs will provide you with a beneficial return on investment.
+This means that whether you are moving air through office space, a temperature-sensitive storage facility, or a large industrial warehouse, the HVLS fan most appropriate for your needs will provide you with a beneficial return on investment.